ITSLeeds/transportAPI/README.md

 transportAPI
 ============

-The goal of transportAPI is to provide a simple R interface to the transportAPI.net routing service.
+The goal of transportAPI is to provide a simple R interface to the transportAPI.com service.

 It was split-out from **stplanr** for modularity.